Medial-EarlySign/MR_Wiki/Tutorials/01.ETL Tutorial/index.md

 ## 🚀 Getting Started

+To see a full example for FHIR/EPIC loading process please refer to:

+* A reference implementation for converting FHIR/Epic data to the AlgoMarker request format is provided in this [python adaptor script](https://github.com/Medial-EarlySign/MR_Tools/blob/main/test_algomarker/fhir_to_medpython.py) to convert into AlgoMarker format
+* ETL of AlgoMarker format: to be completed...

 The first step is to setup the ETL infrastructure.
 Follow the detailed instructions in the [Setup](00.Setup) documentation to begin.